Overview

 Normal CRP Levels

-CRP of less than 1 mg/L indicates low inflammation.
+Low CRP readings of less than one mg/L point to mild inflammation.

-hs-CRP: Levels less than 1 mg/L indicate low cardiovascular risk, and levels greater than 3 mg/L indicate high risk.
+Hs-CRP: Levels under one mg/L indicate low cardiovascular risk, and levels greater than three mg/L indicate high risk.

 Symptoms Of Elevated ESR And CRP

-High sed rate and C-reactive protein (CRP) levels are often indicative of a significant inflammatory process in the body, suggesting conditions like autoimmune diseases, infections, or even cardiovascular disease.
+High sed rate and C-reactive protein (CRP) levels often indicate a significant inflammatory process in the body, suggesting conditions like autoimmune diseases, infections, or even cardiovascular disease.
 List symptoms that may cause someone to be tested for high ESR and CRP, such as:

 Common Symptoms Of High ESR And CRP